-This section presents a non-technical summary of the SEA Environmental Report of the Propose Plan.
-The Environmental Report contains the findings of the environmental assessment, which establishes the likely significant (positive and negative) environmental effects of implementing a plan.
+This section presents a non-technical summary of the SEA Environmental Report of the Local Development Plan 2020, updated to take account of modifications required following examination of the proposed LDP by Planning and Environmental Appeals Division (DPEA).
+The Environmental Report contains the findings of the environmental assessment, which establishes the likely significant (positive and negative) environmental effects of implementing the LDP.